php-fig/fig-standards/proposed/http.md

-Allowing developers to pass an array of `$options` to `MessageFactoryInterface::createRequest()` and `MessageFactoryInterface::createResponse()` helps to future-proof factory's interface for future additions without breaking the API and allows implementations to directly implement the HTTP message PSR without requiring an adapter while still exposing implementation specific customizable settings.
-If patterns emerge in the community that show specific options are used across implementations in the same manner, then a futuer PSR could be approved to formally define some of the options available to the `$options` array.
+Allowing developers to pass an array of `$options` to `MessageFactoryInterface::createRequest()` and `MessageFactoryInterface::createResponse()` helps to future-proof factory's interface for future additions without breaking the API and allows implementations to directly implement the HTTP message PSR without requiring an adapter while providing the ability to expose implementation specific customization settings.
+This can be useful if a developer knows exactly which client they are interacting with.

+If patterns emerge in the community that show specific options are used across implementations in the same manner, then a future PSR could be proposed to formally define some of the options available to the `$options` array.